Skip to Main Content

 Negative equity scams

-Negative equity, also called being upside-down on your auto loan, is when you owe more on your car than it is worth.
+Negative equity, also known as being upside-down on your auto loan, occurs when you owe more on your car than it is worth.

 The FTC has taken administrative action against multiple dealers for Truth in Lending Act violations regarding how those dealers handled negative equity.
 The dealers did not clearly explain to consumers that though they offered to “pay off” the balance due on a trade-in, they actually took the negative equity and applied it to the borrower’s new car loan balance.